dwjoyce/pythonbook/Print that out!.rst

 Finally, you can use special characters in strings to denote certain things.
 Here I will introduce just three of them, so add these lines to finish::

-  print('Here is a new line character\nThis is now on a separate line!') print('This is how to introduce a horizontal tab \t to space out my text') print('I love St. Michael\'s school - notice the quote inside the quote!')
+  print('Here is a new line character\nThis is now on a separate line!') print('This introduces a horizontal tab \t to space out my text') print('I love St. Michael\'s - notice the quote inside the quote!')

 The first one breaks the line with a new line character (``\n``), the second spaces out the text using a tab, and the third is a way of using quotes inside quotes, otherwise Python will get confused between an apostrophe (e.g. St. Michael's School) and the closing quotation mark.